jmcmichael/gulp-closure-angular-seed/README.md

 - adds a Stylus CSS compiler to the workflow
 - unit and integration tests function both on uncompiled and compiled source
 - uses Google's latest closure-library
+- provides a couple tasks to test uncompiled and compiled code on Sauce Labs' remote multi-client Selenium grid

 *WARNING*: The documentation below, unedited from the original nghellostyle docs, is defintely incomplete and may be inaccurate.
 This project is under heavy development, use at your own risk!